-Do an inventory of your garden to select which garden plants can do double-duty as decorations through the season
+Inventory your garden to select plants that can double-duty as decorations through the season

 - Tall grasses make an excellent replacement for cornstalks.
-You can keep them in the garden for winter interest, but because you will need to cut them down in the spring anyway, I like to cut them now and use them for Halloween and Thanksgiving decorations in place of traditional corn stalks — which most of us have to buy.
+You can keep them in the garden for Winter interest, but because you will need to cut them down in the Spring anyway, I like to cut them now and use them for Halloween and Thanksgiving decorations in place of traditional corn stalks — which most of us have to buy.
 I love this look.
-My favorite is the zebra grass because it is variegated and has such great “cat-tails”.
-After cutting them, I wrap the middle of the stalk in garden twine — it’s a great festive look, and it comes from my own garden.
+My favorite tall grass is the zebra grass because it is variegated and has such great “cat-tails”.
+After cutting them, I wrap the middle of the bunch with garden twine — it’s a great festive look, and it comes from my own garden.

-- Small stone and concrete garden decorations can give terrific decorative value indoors — so bring them in and let their weathered beauty show.
-Why have this garden detail covered by leaves or snow when you can look at it every day.
+- Small garden decorations of stone and concrete can give terrific decorative value indoors — so bring them in and let their weathered beauty show.
+Why have these garden details covered by leaves or snow when you can look at it every day?

-- Sedum flowers are a wonderful resource for fall flower arrangements.
-Long-lasting and perfect for adding texture to any flower arrangement.
-I love to use roses and the sedum flower packed tight and tied with rubber bands.
+- Sedum flowers are a wonderful resource for Fall flower arrangements.
+Long-lasting and perfect for adding texture.
+I love to use roses packed tight together with sedum flower and tied with rubber bands (which get hidden in the vase).
 An amazing display.

 - Magnolia leaves make simple but stunning place cards for fall dinner parties, so collect them now.
-A metallic Sharpie is all you need for writing the name, and then simply tuck the stem end of the leaf into the napkin holder.
+A metallic Sharpie is all you need for writing the name.
+Simply tuck the stem end of the leaf into the napkin holder.

-Perfect time to create a garden, change a garden or add to a garden
+Shop sales: it’s the perfect time to create, change add to a garden

 - Everything is on sale, as garden centers — big and small — reduce their inventory for the end of the season.
 Fall savings can be anywhere from 20-75% off.

-- The individual plants may not look pretty but are totally worth the price.
-Remember, you are planting for next spring.
-The springtime rewards will be worth it.
+- Individual plants may not look pretty but are totally worth the price.
+Remember, you are planting for next Spring.
+The rewards will be worth it.

-Replace a fence or add a fence but only with pressure treated post
+Replace or add fencing–but only with pressure treated posts

-- Because the garden has finished its growing season, there are fewer plants for workmen to trample when it’s being installed!
+- Because the garden has finished its growing season, there are fewer plants for workmen to trample when fencing is being installed!

 - No matter where you live in the US, there is at least 1 type of hydrangea that grows really well there.